pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Service

-TAS buildpacks allow you to [specify a composer.json path](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-composer.html#configuration)
+Tanzu Application Service buildpacks allow you to [specify a composer.json path](https://docs.cloudfoundry.org/buildpacks/php/gsg-php-composer.html#configuration)
 (relative to the project root) using the `$COMPOSER_PATH` environment variable either through the `manifest.yml` or the cf CLI, for example: